 Values are the emotional salary of work and help determine what gives work meaning.
 Taking time to understand your work values can help you find work that is fulfilling.

-Take our Values clarification assessment to help discern your values.
+Take our Values Clarification activity to help discern your values.

 Understanding your personality preferences can help you with the career planning process, both in determining career fields but also work settings that might be a good fit.